ga4gh-beacon/beacon-network/index.md

 After the approval of Beacon v2 as an official GA4GH standard and the success of the ELIXIR Beacon v1 Network, there was a need of create a new implementation of the ELIXIR Beacon Network adding the functionalities of the new version.

-With this new version, the Beacon Network is able to query genomic and pheno-clinical data of the patients across the many instances of the network.
+With this new version, the ELIXIR Beacon Network is able to query genomic and pheno-clinical data of the patients across the many instances of the network.

 The documentation is divided in two parts: